 Borrowings under our Credit Agreement exposed us to interest rate risk.
-As of December 31, 2019, we had\$247.6 million in outstanding borrowings under our Credit Agreement.
+As of December 31, 2020, we had \$238.1 million in outstanding borrowings under our Credit Agreement.
 Amount borrowed under the Credit Agreement bears interest at an annual rate equal to either, at the Company's option, (a) the rate for Eurocurrency deposits for the corresponding deposits of U.S. dollars appearing on Reuters Screen LIBOR01 Page ("LIBOR"), adjusted for any reserve requirement in effect, plus a spread of 2.00% to 3.00%, as determined on a quarterly basis based on the Company's leverage ratio, or (b) a base rate, plus a spread of 1.00% to 2.00%, as determined on a quarterly basis based on the Company's leverage ratio.
 The base rate is defined in a manner such that it will not be less than LIBOR.
 The Company will pay fees for standby letters of credit at an annual rate equal to 2.00% to 3.00%, as determined on a quarterly basis based on the Company's leverage ratio, plus facing fees and standard fees payable to the issuing bank on the respective letter of credit.
-A hypothetical 1% change in our interest rates would have increased or decreased our interest expense for the years ended December 31, 2019 by \$2.5 million.
+Furthermore, as of December 31, 2020, the Company had \$7.6 million in outstanding borrowings for real estate loans related to ZLL, MPP, and AMG Properties.
+Each agreement bears interest that is subject to change from time to time based on changes in an independent index which is the daily Wall Street Journal Prime Rate, as quoted in the "Money Rates" column of The Wall Street Journal (Western edition) as determined by the Lender (the "Index").
+On the dates of the agreement, the Index is 3.250% per annum.
+Under no circumstances will the interest rate on this loan be less than 3.500% per annum or more than the maximum rate allowed by applicable law.
+A hypothetical 1% change in our interest rates for our outstanding borrowings under our Credit Agreement and Business Loan agreement would have increased or decreased our interest expense for the year ended December 31, 2020 by \$2.5 million.

 Item 8.
-Financial Statements and Supplementary Data Data
+Financial Statements and Supplementary Data

-Index to the Consolidated Financial Statements Page Report of Independent Registered Public Accounting Firm 68 Consolidated Balance Sheets as of December 31, 2019 and 2018 69 Consolidated Statements of Income for the Years Ended December 31, 2019, 2018 and 2017 72 Consolidated Statements of Mezzanine and Stockholders' Equity for the Years Ended December 31, 2019, 2018 and 2017 73 Consolidated Statements of Cash Flows for the Years Ended December 31, 2019, 2018 and 2017 77 Consolidated Statements of Mezzanine and Stockholders' Equity for the Years Ended December 31, 2019, 2018 and 2017 Consolidated Statements of Cash Flows for the Years Ended December 31, 2019, 2018 and 2017 Notes to the Consolidated Financial Statements 67
+Index to the Consolidated Financial Statements Page Reports of Independent Registered Public Accounting Firms 70 Consolidated Balance Sheets as of December 31, 2020 and 2019 74 Consolidated Statements of Income for the Years Ended December 31, 2020, 2019 and 2018 77 Consolidated Statements of Mezzanine and Stockholders' Equity for the Years Ended December 31, 2020, 2019 and 2018 78 Consolidated Statements of Cash Flows for the Years Ended December 31, 2020, 2019 and 2018 79 Notes to the Consolidated Financial Statements 82